dmurvihill/motion-sdk/docs/markdown/motion-sdk.limitererrortype.md

 ## limiterErrorType variable

-An error prevented checking or updating the rate limit
+An error prevented checking or updating the rate limit.

 **Signature:**